Posted on November 28, 2024 by Ranch Farmgirl Dori Troutman

-These November days…each one is a gift.
-Some days we wake up to mornings that are unseasonably warm with clear, vibrant, deep azure skies; other days are gray with the sound of rustling leaves and the soft tapping of rain on the roof.
-And while the garden has been put to bed for winter, now is also the time to plant garlic for next year.
+As the year winds down, each day is a gift.
+Some mornings we wake to find the days are unseasonably warm with clear, vibrant, deep azure skies; other days are gray with the sound of rustling leaves and the soft tapping of rain on the roof.
+And while the garden has long been put to bed for winter, now is also the time to plant garlic for the next year.
 The cycle continues as one season slowly moves toward another; each with its own beauty and rewards.
-However; no matter the weather, as November brings us closer to the end of the year, we can sense a change, and find many reasons to pause and give thanks.
+However; no matter the weather, as we move closer to the end of the year, we can sense a change, and find many reasons to pause and give thanks.

 Greetings, readers!
 Do you love holidays?
 I do.
 But what kind of a holiday reveler are you?
 Are you listening to Christmas Carols the day after Halloween, and already ”decking the halls” , or do you still have carved jack-o-lanterns on your porch, growing “scarier” each day with rot?